As I’m no longer regularly working in the security industry, this page is no longer being maintained. It’s left up here for historical reasons only.

-You might think that the day after the General Data Protection Regulation goes into effect in EU member states is a bit late in the day, but it seems there’s so much last minute panic and uncertainty around I thought I might at least put up some relevant links while the dust settles.
+You might think that the day after the General Data Protection Regulation goes into effect in EU member states is a bit late in the game to launch a page on the topic, but it seems there’s so much last minute panic and uncertainty around I thought I might at least put up some relevant links while the dust settles.

 Here’s a sensible article by Mirko Zorz for Help Net Security – GDPR: Today is the day – echoing a point I’ve been making to anyone who insisted on getting my opinion.
 “The other big misconception is that GDPR is forcing companies to think about something new.
 Legislation in the EU and UK to protect data has been around years before GDPR.
 What’s new in GDPR is the potential size of the fine and the fact that it can affect non-EU companies.
 Getting companies to think seriously about how they protect data has been an ongoing effort for many years.”
 The point I’ve been trying to make (though not previously in any sort of article) is that if you’ve been compliant with the Data Protection Directive that GDPR supersedes and harmonized legislation like the UK’s Data Protection Act (updated for 2018 in order to conform with GDPR), then GDPR shouldn’t be such a big deal.
 Yes, many organizations have needed to tweak their policies and practices, but the broad focus of the legislation, in the words of the Data Protection Act, is still along these broad lines: